cdluminate/ProdL/ProdL.md

 2. **Don't want to type the password again and again?** When we work on a linux server, we may need to start new ssh sessions regularly, and enter the password again and again.
-In fact, there is a deamon program named `ssh-agent` which can remember the password for your RSA private key.
+In fact, there is a daemon program named `ssh-agent` which can remember the password for your RSA private key.
 It helps you skip entering the password anytime when you need to authorize (e.g., ssh, scp, rsync, etc) until timeout or process termination.
 If your desktop environment does not automatically launch the daemon for you, you may need to do it manually somehow.

-3. **Network Interruption:** SSH session may accidently terminate under poor network condition.
+3. **Network Interruption:** SSH session may accidentally terminate under poor network condition.
 To prevent the ensuing and undesired remote process termination, we can (1) use `nohup(1)` to block `SIGHUP` (see `signal(7)`) for a child process;
 (2) use `mosh` to auto-reconnect (will be discussed later) ;